cda-tum/mqt-syrec/docs/source/SyrecLanguageSemantics.rst

         rof

 - Due to the assumption that all variable values can be represented by unsigned integer values, negative step size values are converted to their unsigned value using the C++17 value conversion semantics (see `chapter 7.8 <https://open-std.org/JTC1/SC22/WG21/docs/standards>`_).
 The same conversion is applied to all negative values determined at compile time.
-- Semantic/Syntax errors in the statements of the body of a loop performing no iterations are reported due to the parser not implementing the dead code elimination technique
+- Semantic/Syntax errors in the statements of the body of a loop performing no iterations are reported due to the parser not implementing the dead code elimination technique.
 - The following example will showcase how the iteration range of a SyReC loop is evaluated and could be rewritten as a C loop:

   .. code-block:: text